bsccf/Uni-notes/Mathematics for Engineering and the Environment/13U Statistics 1/independent events.md

 >> $A,B=$ independent events
 >> Used [[conditional probablility]]

-Independent does not mean [[mutually exclusive events|mutually exclusive]] you can have events that a
+Independent does not mean [[mutually exclusive events|mutually exclusive]] you can have events that are both mutually exclusive and independent or not mutually exclusive but still independent.